Kristina01111000/Drws_site/README.md

 Notes:

 	- with gecko theme in editor main background photo is set in theme -> body settings
 		- need to put separate background pictures into additional css
 		- figure out how to make pictures scroll -> change to scroll
 			- normal pictures can just be put in using image in page builder
 	- in peepso logo height has to be in px, not %
 	- non-members cannot get access to courses, can view the headings
 		- fixed it in learndash settings, still can't figure out peepso setting
 	- pages allowed to nonmembers:
 		- promo
 		- login
 		- registration
 		- scorecard
 		- patients
 		- documentary page
 		- second promo page
 		- community activity
 			- does peepso change the pages numbers when new updates are made?
 	- make sure to use peepso login and log out, not pmp login and logout
 	- forward comment emails to him
 	- all youtube videos need to be on the matching youtube page
 	- .customclass is the class name to add a border around a group
 	- capitalize the element names everywhere
 	- wants some posts that visible always, some that are unlisted that he uses other sources
 		- meta tags: don'treuse, taken from another source, copied, drwwritten,
 		- put in categories instead, unlist the ones from other sources, put them in unlisted category
 		- all posts should have comments turned off -> for now
-		- comments need to be removed manually if they are turned off after comments have been added

--using pixlr for basic photo edits
+			- comments need to be removed manually if they are turned off after comments have been added -using pixlr for basic photo edits
 		- yellow image for philosophers corner
-- used photo editor for flavenoids picture, font = fresh To Do:
+	- used photo editor for flavenoids picture, font = fresh
+	- for admin email change "Settings"=>"General"=>"E-Mail Address". set to mine now, hopefully he fixes the other sites email address thing

+To Do:

 - ssl not working in apple browsers, old computers